TWHBEA World Versatility Show

 The TWHBEA World Versatility Show debuted in 1998 as the TWHBEA Versatility Show.
 The event was developed to offer participants in the TWHBEA Versatility Program the opportunity to compete against peers from all over the country in a championship setting.
 For many competitors, the World Show is the event at which they reap the benefits of a year’s hard work.
 The show offers triple versatility points as well as an ample prize list.
 Generous prizes are also awarded to the adult, youth 11 & under, youth 12-17, first year exhibitor,novice highpoint and reserve highpoint winners.

 Since its inception, the TWHBEA World Versatility Show has experienced steady growth with entries increasing by approximately 50 each year.
 In 2004, due to the high level of entries, the show had to be expanded to a two-day event.
-In 2007, the show was expanded to a 3 day event to include rail classes as well.
+In 2007, the show was expanded to a 3-day event to include rail classes as well.

-TWHBEA also sponsors a number of regional versatility shows throughout the country.
+TWHBEA has sponsored a number of regional versatility shows throughout the country.
 These shows offer the same classes as the World Versatility Show and operate under the TWHBEA Versatility Rulebook.
 Exhibitors at these shows earn points towards end of the year high point honors and Supreme or Superior Versatility Championships.
 The shows are coordinated through the TWHBEA Pleasure Horse program.
 They offer an excellent opportunity for Versatility Program participants to earn points in their own backyard.

 For more information about this program please contact Mallory Maddox at 931-359-0592 or firstname.lastname@example.org